therealnoof/terraform-aws-sslo-lab/README.md

 Example: Virtual Routers > Static Routes > Add
 Destination: <VIP>10.0.4.237/32 , Interface 1/2, Next Hop Address 10.0.6.100 < BIG-IP Self

 This will ensure traffic is directed to the correct students BIGIP.
-If you unfamiliar with Palo Alto heres a guide to configure static routes.
+If you are unfamiliar with Palo Alto heres a guide to configure static routes.
 In addition, the guide in this repo covers the steps to configure.
     https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-admin/networking/static-routes/configure-a-static-route

    Here is a link to download the Palo configuration steps.
 Or you can follow via the file "paloalto-configuration" in this repo.